benaberg/sts-client/README.md

 # sts-client
-Sauna Temperature Sensor (STS) Client
+Implementation of the Sauna Temperature Sensor (STS) client using an ESP32-C3.